-1. Ensure that your website loads at lightning fast speed
+1. Ensure that your web site has a lightning fast speed load time

-Your website loading speed is a critical search engine ranking factor.
+The speed of your web site load time is a critical factor in search engine rankings.
 It’s simply annoying for the user to wait for your webpage elements to show up.
-That’s why you lose 7% of conversions for every second delay in your website speed.
+That’s why you lose 7% of conversions for every second delay in your web site speed.

-Don’t let first-time visitors abandon your website.
-Log onto Google’s Page Speed tool and check your speed score.
+Don’t let first-time visitors abandon your web site.
+Log onto Google’s Page Speed tool and check your load time speed score.

-2. “Responsive Design” is more than a buzzword: Optimize your website for mobile users
+2. “Responsive Web Design” is more than a buzzword: Optimize your web site for mobile users

 You should aim to provide an optimum user experience to at least the mobile device most prevalent among your visitors.
 Use Mobile Phone Emulator to replicate different mobile devices and browsers.

-Google has officially declared war against websites that are a pain for mobile users.
-If your website is slow, you might see a ‘slow to load’ label in your mobile search result, killing your CTR.
+Google has officially declared war against web sites that are a pain for mobile users.
+If your web site has slow load time, you might see a ‘slow to load’ label in your mobile search result, killing your CTR.

 If it’s mobile friendly, then it shows a ‘mobile-friendly’ label.

 3. Optimize your meta tags and increase your click-through rates

 If your web site keeps appearing at the top in search results, but also keeps getting ignored by the users, you’re eventually going to lose your high ranking.